AI-for-Education/global-proficiency-framework/README.md

 *Table 2, reproduced from the GPF for Reading*

 Each skill is defined for three different levels of acheivement: *partially meets* (P), *meets* (M), or *exceeds* (E).
 Difference subconstructs have different numbers of skills.
-The distribution of skills across the heirarchy is illustrated below with red circles:
+The distribution of skills across the hierarchy is illustrated below with red circles:

 ![Skills breakdown](plots/overview-tree-counts.svg)